-The Mental Health and School Counseling Program at Bowling Green State University is committed to the mission of providing state-of-the-art training in order to prepare highly qualified, ethical, and culturally competent professional counselors who advocate for social justice.
-The program values an inclusive and diverse learning environment.
-To this end, the graduate program offers opportunities that integrate learning discovery, scholarship and engagement that challenge traditional and non-traditional students to reach their academic and professional potential.
-Applicants may apply for fall, spring, or summer admission.
+The Clinical Mental Health Counseling and School Counseling programs at Bowling Green State University are committed to the mission of providing state-of-the-art training in order to prepare highly qualified, ethical, and culturally competent professional counselors who advocate for social justice.
+The programs value an inclusive and diverse learning environment.
+To this end, the graduate programs offer opportunities that integrate learning discovery, scholarship and engagement that challenge traditional and non-traditional students to reach their academic and professional potential.
+Applicants may apply for fall or spring admission.

-The MH&SC program establishes high standards of academic and professional competence consistent with state and national standards for licensure to practice in educational and mental health environments.
-The MH&SC program demonstrates its commitment to its mission statement by its continued accreditations.
-Currently, the MH&SC program is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-The Mental Health program is an approved program of the Ohio Counselor, Social Worker, Marriage and Family Therapist Board, which means that graduates of this program will be accepted as having met the academic requirements for professional licensure in Ohio.
+The Clinical Mental Health Counseling and School Counseling programs establish high standards of academic and professional competence consistent with state and national standards for licensure to practice in educational and mental health environments.
+The Clinical Mental Health Counseling and School Counseling programs demonstrate commitment to their mission statement through continued accreditations.
+Currently, the Clinical Mental Health Counseling and School Counseling programs are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+The Clinical Mental Health Counseling is an approved program of the Ohio Counselor, Social Worker, Marriage and Family Therapist Board, which means that graduates of this program will be accepted as having met the academic requirements for professional licensure in Ohio.
 The School Counseling Program is approved by the Ohio Department of Education, which indicates that graduates of this program have met the academic requirements for school counselor licensure in Ohio.
-The program is dedicated to engaging in continuous program development related to the latest research in the field as well as the changing licensure requirements our graduates must meet.
+The programa are dedicated to engaging in continuous program development related to the latest research in the field as well as the changing licensure requirements our graduates must meet.
 The faculty is involved in scholarship, service and professional activities, which are used to enhance the teaching mission of the program and play a role in meeting the educational needs of practitioners in the community.

-The educational objectives of the Mental Health and School Counseling Program have been designed to provide a comprehensive professional preparation of graduate students that includes:
+The educational objectives of the Clinical Mental Health Counseling and School Counseling programs have been designed to provide a comprehensive professional preparation of graduate students that includes: